 Health Improvement Practitioner 0.8FTE – Kaikohe Northland

-As a HIP, you will be integrated into Broadway Health Kaikohe, a well-established general practice, with a large patient base and will work within the practice team in supporting the wellbeing needs of the community the general practice serves.
+As a HIP, you will be based at Broadway Health Kaikohe, a well-established general practice with a large patient population.
+You will work as part of the wider practice team to support the wellbeing needs of the local community.

 About the role